zyfsa/cvpr2018-SSAH/README.md

 The use of this code:

-1.download the Flickr-25k data by google pan:
+1.download the Flickr-25k data by google pan:https://drive.google.com/file/d/1DISD-7KSVkcJ8R6AyXvxj2jYSvIIP8G1/view?usp=sharing
-Then, unzip the data.zip and replace the original directory data/.
+Then, put it in the big directory and unzip the data.zip.
 Last, unzip the all .zip file in the data.

 2.python Main.py